Table of Contents

 ✓ You can earn free products through their Loyalty Rewards Program.

-✗ There is a $35 one-time enrollment to sign up as a doTERRA distributor and like all MLM’s, you will be highly encouraged to build a downline of distributors below you to make commissions and bonuses off of their sales.
+✗ There is a $35 one-time enrollment to sign up as a doTERRA distributor and like all MLM’s, you will be highly encouraged to build a downline of distributors below you (aka recruiting your family and friends) to make commissions and bonuses off of their sales.

 ✗ Unlike their primary competitor Young Living, doTERRA does not own or operate their own farms where they can grow the plants from which the essential oils are derived.

-✗ The company does not have any exclusive or proprietary oils that they can call their own.
+✗ The company does not have any exclusive oils that they can call their own.

 To be fair, though, they do offer a line of proprietary essential oil blends, which are basically a mixture of two or more different types of essential oils.